LaunchPadLab/lp-utils/docs.md

 A function that returns a React HOC to handle renderWhen logic for loading state.

-For the renderWhen param, types include:
+For the renderWhen param, the type can be one of the following:

 -   String - The name of a prop to wait for.
 When the prop is defined and not equal to 'loading', the component will render.
 -   Function - A function that recieves the component props and returns a boolean.
 When it returns true, the component will render.
+-   Array - An array of prop names to wait for.
+Each prop name will be evaluated using the `String` rules.
 -   Object - An object where the keys are prop names and the values are expected values.
 When the prop values are equal to the expected values, the component will render.

 **Parameters**